Facial angiofibroma, also known as fibrous papule, is a fairly common skin lesion seen in males and females after puberty.

 A fetal goitre is an enlargement of the thyroid gland in utero.
 It can occur with either hyper or hypothyroidism (and in isolated cases of euthyroidism 8).

-The fissula ante fenestram is a small connective tissue-filled cleft located where the tendon of tensor tympani turns laterally toward the malleus.
-It is situated immediately anterior to the oval window, and posterior to the cochleariform process 1.
+The fissula ante fenestram (FAF), also known as the cochlear cleft, is a small connective tissue-filled cleft located where the tendon of the tensor tympani muscle turns laterally toward the malleus.
+It is situated immediately anterior to the oval window, and posterior to the cochleariform proce...

 The fistula test is used when examining patient with recurrent